Pretoria Country Club

 18 April 2020

 Pretoria CC has raised the bar with its new greens.
 A delight to play this parkland beauty in its current great shape.
 The property reeks of history and tradition and class.
-It's a magnificent old members club.
-The pro shop has a restaurant adjoining it on one side overlooking the first tee, and opposite is a coffee shop.
-At the back of the main building is a large and attractive dam, which visitors never see.
+It's a magnificent old members club with loads of activities for everyone including snooker.
+The pro shop is now in the Pavilion by the putting green, and overlooking the first tee is the smart Blu Saffron restaurant.
+Opposite is a coffee shop-cum-halfway house.
+At the back of the main building past the tennis courts is a large and attractive dam with fishing and picnic areas, which visitors never see.

 24 March 2020